gbv/beaconspec/beacon.md

 ## MIME type

-The recommended MIME type of BEACON text files is "text/beacon".
-The file extension `.txt` SHOULD be used when storing BEACON text files.
+The recommended MIME type of BEACON files is "text/beacon".
+The file extension `.txt` SHOULD be used when storing BEACON files.

 # Mappings